Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 half 5

-The fireplace below has a Starfire base with Pale Copper Blue Topper and Blue Tubes Topper.
+The fireplace below has a Starfire Base Glass with Pale Copper Blue Topper and Blue Tubes Topper.

 sparks 2sparks 3